-The following sections are about a brief description of the varicose vein treatments provided by Dr. Dishakjian, the vein specialist of the vein center.
-Details of each of the procedures could be accessed by going to the relevant pages in our website.
+The following subsections are about a brief description of the varicose vein treatments provided by Dr. Dishakjian.
+Details of each of the procedures could be accessed by going to the relevant pages of our website.

-Endovenous thermal ablation refers to the minimally invasive Ultrasound guided varicose vein treatment procedures, whereby varicose veins, usually the saphenous and perforator veins, are entered into and shut down from inside the veins by means of controlled heat generated by a radiofrequency (RF) catheter or laser fiber.
-The Venefit™ system uses a radiofrequency generating electrode, whereas the EVLT uses a laser fiber to thermally ablate a vein.
+Endovenous thermal ablation refers to the minimally invasive Ultrasound guided treatment of varicose veins.
+During the procedure, a varicose vein, usually the saphenous or perforator vein, is entered into and shut down from inside the veins by means of controlled heat.
+A radiofrequency (RF) catheter or laser fiber serving as heat sources.
+The Venefit™ system uses a radiofrequency generating electrode, whereas the EVLT uses a laser fiber.

 Click EVLT & Venefit FAQ for answers to questions you may have about these procedures.